getgrav/grav-learn/pages/07.hosting/siteground/docs.md

 ## Enabling PHP OPcache

-By default, SiteGround hosting comes with **support** for Zend OPcache, but it is **not enabled**.
+By default, SiteGround hosting comes with **support** for **Zend OPcache**, but it is **not enabled**.
 You must manually enable it by creating a `php.ini` file in your `public_html/` folder with the contents:

 ```
 zend_extension=opcache.so
 ```

-To test you have the correct version of PHP and the Zend OPcache running you can create a temporary file: `public_html/info.php` and put this in the contents:
+To test you have the correct version of PHP and the Zend OPcache running, you can create a temporary file: `public_html/info.php` and put this in the contents:

 ```
 <?php phpinfo();